Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559: Search for Periodicity

-Fig.~\ref{fig:phasediagram} shows the phase diagram of AT~2016blu, where all the cycles are folded on top of each other.
+Fig.~\ref{fig:phasediagram} displays the phase diagram of AT~2016blu, where all the cycles are folded on top of each other.
 The phase diagram shows two complete cycles, and to better see the behaviour of AT~2016blu, a folded light curve is binned.
-Black points in Fig.~\ref{fig:phasediagram} show average magnitudes after binning the folded light curve.
+Black points in Fig.~\ref{fig:phasediagram} indicate average magnitudes after binning the folded light curve.
 AT~2016blu seems to get brighter around phase zero, which is set using the first outburst in January 2012.

-Above we showed that AT~2016blu experienced multiple outbursts over the past $\sim 10$~yr.
+Above we demonstrated that AT~2016blu experienced multiple outbursts over the past $\sim 11$~yr.
 Using the Lomb-Scargle periodogram and folded light curve, we showed that the variations are quasiperiodic.
-Similar to SN~2000ch (Paper I), the quasiperiodic variability seen in the light curve can be evidence of what causes the outbursts.
-In the next section, we discuss an underlying mechanism that might trigger AT~2016blu's outbursts and the (dis)similarities between AT~2016blu and SN~2000ch.
+Similar to the case of SN~2000ch (Paper I), the quasiperiodic variability seen in the light curve has important implications for the cause of the outbursts.
+In the next section, we analyse {\sl HST\/} observations to constrain the approximate initial mass and luminosity of AT~2016blu in its presumably quiescent state before the eruptive variability began.
+Next, in Section~\ref{sec:binary}, we discuss an underlying mechanism that might trigger AT~2016blu's outbursts, and we note how this mechanism might account for both similarities and differences between AT~2016blu and SN~2000ch.